 Landmarks is a partnership between Manatū Taonga - Ministry for Culture and Heritage, the Department of Conservation Te Papa Atawhai, and Heritage New Zealand Pouhere Taonga, and the Ministry of Business, Innovation and Employment.
 The programme provides a unified approach to promoting and encouraging people to visit New Zealand’s historically and culturally important places.

 Northland is home to many of these stories, which is why it was chosen as the region to launch Landmarks in 2016.
 Landmarks Northland was developed together with our Northland partners, Te Tai Tokerau iwi and hapū, and the tourism sector.

 The programme extended into the Otago region in December 2017 in partnership with papatipu runanka and local communities.

-Karen Adair, Ministry Policy Group Manager and Heritage NZ's CE Andrew Coleman unveiling a plaque.
+Karen Adair, Ministry Policy Group Manager and Heritage NZ's CE Andrew Coleman unveiling a plaque in Northland in 2016.
 Image courtesy of Heritage NZ.